dtrlanz/markhor/README.md

 # Markhor

+***Intelligent, Markdown-based knowledge management***

-**Intelligent, Markdown-based knowledge management:** Markhor is a platform for connecting AI models, documents, and workflows for knowledge work.
+Markhor is a platform connecting AI models, documents, and workflows for knowledge work.

 ## Project Status

-This project is still very much in pre-alpha development.
+This project is still pre-alpha.
 Assume all APIs are experimental.

+**Version:** 0.1.0-alpha.0

 ## Project Goals